-- the nature and responsibility of the position and, to the extent available, salary norms for persons in comparable positions at comparable companies; - the expertise of the individual executive and his or her history with the Company; - · the competitiveness of the market for the executive's services; and - the recommendations of the chief executive officer (except in the case of his own compensation).
+- the nature and responsibility of the position and, to the extent available, salary norms for persons in comparable positions at comparable companies; - the expertise of the individual executive and his or her history with the Company; - the competitiveness of the market for the executive's services; and - the recommendations of the chief executive officer (except in the case of his own compensation and that of the chief financial officer).

 Base salary amounts are generally reviewed annually.
-The compensation committee sets the base salary level of the Company's chief executive officer, who in turn recommends for approval by the compensation committee the base salary levels of the Company's other senior executive officers.
+The compensation committee sets the base salary levels of the Company's chief executive officer and chief financial officer.
+The chief executive officer recommends for approval by the compensation committee the base salary levels of the Company's other senior executive officers.

 Annual Bonus Incentives for Named Executive Officers.
 The compensation program provides for an annual bonus that is performance linked.
-The objective of the program is to compensate individuals based on the achievement of specific annual goals that are intended to correlate closely with the growth of long-term stockholder value.
+The objective of the program is to compensate individuals based on the achievement of specific and objective annual goals that are intended to correlate closely with the growth of long-term stockholder value.

 For the chief executive officer and the chief financial officer, at the outset of the fiscal year the compensation committee sets overall objective Company performance goals for the year.
 The compensation committee then sets target bonus amounts which correspond to the respective performance goals.
 Once the fiscal year is concluded, achievement of the objective performance goals is assessed to determine the bonus payment for which the chief executive officer and chief financial officer are eligible.
-The objective performance goals established for fiscal 2006 are discussed below under "Fiscal Year 2006 Decisions."
+The objective performance goals established for fiscal 2008 are discussed below under "Fiscal Year 2008 Decisions."
+The achievement of the objective performance goals for fiscal 2007, and the related bonus payouts for the chief executive officer, are discussed below under "Fiscal Year 2007 Bonus Achievement."

-As it sets Company-wide performance goals, the compensation committee, working with senior management, also sets individual performance measures for each named executive officer.
+As it sets Company-wide performance goals, the compensation committee, working with senior management, also sets individual performance measures for each named executive officer other than the chief executive officer and chief financial officer.
 These measures allow the Company to incentivize performance objectives beyond purely financial measures, including, for example, exceptional performance of each executive's particular functional responsibilities, his or her leadership, creativity and innovation, collaboration, the successful completion of a particular project or initiative, and other activities that are critical to driving long-term value for stockholders.